strayMat/causal-ml-course/slides/1-po_reminder_and_dags.typ

   )

 ]
-//TODO: what could go wrong : selection bias, and other design issues

 #slide(title: [PICO: other examples in econometrics])[
   The Oregon Health Insurance Experiment @finkelstein2012oregon : A randomized experiment by lottery assessing the impact of Medicaid on low-income adults in Oregon.